What Does Range Mean In A Car?

 car engine oil fill port open

-If your engine oil is low, there will be more frictional resistance within the motor itself, leading to poorer fuel economy.
+If your engine oil is low, there will be more frictional resistance within the motor itself, leading to diminished fuel economy.
 Oil also plays a secondary role in heat transfer and keeping your engine clean, which also affect efficiency.

 Use the dipstick to check the oil level on flat terrain.
 If it’s below the minimum, you should top it up.
-Also, how much time has passed since your last oil and filter change?
+Also, how much time has elapsed since your last oil and filter change?
 If it’s been more than a year or 10,000 miles, get it done.

 Avoiding Certain Routes